-For the more fun conscious tourist, there are many spots and regions in the country that will certain make a visit to Nigeria worth it.
+For the more fun-conscious tourist, there are many spots and regions in the country that will certainly make a visit to Nigeria worth it.

-Top on the list is the Yankari Game Reserve where legion of different animal species can be found in their numbers roaming wild.
+Top on the list is the Yankari Game Reserve where legions of different animal species can be found in their numbers roaming the wild.

 Nigeria. you should be properly educated, is quite large at 356,669 square miles.
 To put this into context, it is the 32nd largest country of the world.

-What the above means is that, travelling from one state or region to another is not going to be as fast – or as easy as other countries – especially it East African neighbors, except one is prepared to proceed by air.
+What the above means is that traveling from one state or region to another is not going to be as fast – or as easy as other countries – especially it East African neighbors, except if one is prepared to proceed by air.

 However, that does not mean that the country cannot be easily transversed: it can – thanks to the plethora of land public transport means run by both the government and private sector.

 Due to the impressive stretch of land, however, you may need to be patient as you navigate the shores of the country.

 You should however be comforted by the fact that things are dead cheap in Nigeria and transportation is no different.
 You will enjoy rates that will ring like some sort of crazy promo back home in Europe or America.

 #2.
 South Africa

 There can be no smart contemplation of African countries worth visiting with the omission of South Africa – the most sophisticated and advanced economy in Africa.